abelsj60/my-site/README.md

 ##### d) App state v.
 Component state

-This site was built around the idea of 'theatrical Web design.'
+This site was built around the idea of "theatrical Web design."

 This means that major creative elements rely on timed animation sequences to add drama to their entry, exit, and use.